 Look for a “extended lifetime” warranty that covers potential performance problems, such as seal failure, and can be transferred to the next homeowner.

 Look for an Energy Star-qualified unit; its efficiency and air-tightness have been independently verified by the National Fenestration Rating Council.
 Windows with Gold Seal Certification from the American Architectural Manufacturers Association have also passed strict structural-integrity tests.

 5. Check the Care Instructions

 Double-hung windows that tilt in are easiest to clean (no need for a ladder), as are double panes with grilles sandwiched in between.
-Never use a pressure washer, which can damage seals and break glass.
+Never use a pressure washer, which can damage seals and break the glass.

 6. Consider Color